Graph-and-Geometric-Learning/HyBRiD/README.md

 ```

 ### Dataset
-Besides directly download it from the host, `scripts/download_and_preprocess_ABIDE.py` is used to download and preprocess the ABIDE dataset.
+Besides directly downloading the data from the host, `scripts/download_and_preprocess_ABIDE.py` is used to download and preprocess the ABIDE dataset.
 ```
 python scripts/download_and_preprocess_ABIDE.py /path/to/your/output.h5
 ```